 You are not alone: reach out for support

 There are a lot of services online to help such as advice sessions, prayers and Qur’an readings held by faith leaders worldwide.
-These can help to create a much-needed sense of community and help remind us that we are all in this difficult situation together.
+These can help to create a much-needed sense of community.

 You may want to join an online community to talk about your mental health, which can provide a safe place to listen, share and be heard.

-While we may feel overwhelmed and unable to control this situation, it is important to remember everything is the qadr of Allah and we were never in control.
+Whatever our challenges may be, it is important to remember that everything is the qadr of Allah and we were never in control.
 Worrying will not change the situation but take consolation in the fact that Allah can protect us if we reach out to Him.